RM1213-ARM/LAB2-Trading-Lab/README.md

 ## 📄 Summary

-The Trading System Lab demonstrates how a simple web application from [LAB1](https://github.com/RM1213-ARM/LAB-1-Linux-Networking/tree/main) can evolve into a structured multi-tier distributed system using real-world architecture principles.
+The Trading System Lab demonstrates how a simple web application such as [LAB1](https://github.com/RM1213-ARM/LAB-1-Linux-Networking/tree/main) can evolve into a structured multi-tier distributed system using real-world architecture principles.

 By separating services into isolated network layers and deploying them across multiple virtual machines, this project demonstrates key concepts such as scalability, security, maintainability, and infrastructure design.